TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 ### Controlled components

 There are native HTML elements that maintain their own internal state.
 The `input` element is a great example.
-You type into an `input` and it updates its own values on every keystroke.
+You type into an `input` and it updates its own value on every keystroke.
 For many use-cases, you would like to _control_ the value of the `input` element i.e. set its value yourself.
 This is where controlled components come in.

 ~~~jsx
 function CustomInput() {